shellinvictus/GriffonAD/lab/README.md

 Installation
 ------------

-You need to install 4 Windows Servers (no needs to install specific services) :
+You need to install 4 Windows Servers (no needs to install specific services), and join them to your domain:
-- your domain controller
 - `DATABASE`
 - `PREPROD`
 - `PROD`